jpilewskie/jpilewskie.github.io/_pages/home.md

 social: true # includes social icons at the bottom of the page
 ---

-As an atmospheric scientist broadly interested in the Earth's climate system, I am eager to contribute to shaping the world towards a more sustainable future.
-I am passionate about understanding how storm systems are changing with climate change and how those changes may alter future climate scenarios.
+As an atmospheric scientist broadly interested in the Earth's climate system, I am passionate about understanding how storm systems are changing with climate change and how those changes may alter future climate scenarios.

 Currently, I work as a postdoctoral research scientist in the <a href="https://www.atmos.colostate.edu/">Department of Atmospheric Science</a> at Colorado State University.
 I have a background in physics and atmospheric science, with expertise in processing and analyzing intensive remote sensing data sets.
 Aside from work, I love getting involved in communities in whichever way I can, whether it be joining a running or biking social group, or volunteering at a local botanical garden.
 I also enjoy hiking/backpacking/camping, playing instruments and singing, going to concerts, cooking, and crafting.